 - communicate with people by letter or telephone, and to have visitors

-- make a complaint to the Mental Health Complaints Commissioner about your treatment.
+- make a complaint to the Mental Health and Wellbeing Commission about your treatment.

-An Assessment Order allows a psychiatrist to examine you to decide if you have mental illness, even if you do not want to be assessed.
-A doctor or a mental health practitioner (a nurse, occupational therapist, psychologist or social worker employed or engaged by a designated mental health service) can make an Assessment Order.
+An Assessment Order allows a psychiatrist to examine you to decide if you have , even if you do not want to be assessed.
+A doctor or a mental health practitioner (a nurse, , or employed or engaged by a designated mental health service) can make an Assessment Order.
 You can be assessed in the community (Community Assessment Order) or at a hospital (Inpatient Assessment Order).

 If an Assessment Order is made for you, it is because the doctor or mental health practitioner believes that: